Austrian ex-Chancellor Kurz to withdraw from politics | DW | 02.12.2021

 Former Austrian Chancellor Sebastian Kurz, 35, announced Thursday he would step back from politics.

-Kurz resigned his posts as conservative party leader and as parliamentary group leader.
+Kurz resigned his posts as the head of his conservative People's Party (ÖVP) and as parliamentary group leader.

 Austrian newspaper Kronen Zeitung was first to report Kurz planned to retire from politics.
 Kurz's withdrawal from national political life comes as a surprise to Austria.